arifgarayev/cs50/README.md

 ## Contributing

 You are welcome to contribute!
-Whether it's fixing a bug, improving documentation, or adding your own solutions, your input is valuable.
+Whether it's fixing a bug, improving documentation, or adding your own solutions.
+Your input is valuable.

 ---